 Amanda commenced piano lessons at the age of six and has been mentored by respected pianists and teachers Oleg Stepanov, Helen Dobrenko, and Dr Max Olding.
 At the age of eleven, she also began learning the violin with Simon Dobrenko.
 Amanda was awarded her LMusA in piano and AMusA in violin before completing her secondary studies.
-She has also performed at venues in China, Russia and Germany, alongside the Tagiev Youth Chamber Orchestra.
+She has also performed in China, Russia and Germany alongside the Tagiev Youth Chamber Orchestra.
 Having commenced her training at the Australian National Academy of Music (ANAM) in 2019 under the tutelage of Timothy Young, Amanda is keen to continue developing her abilities and musical understanding this year.

 Photo by Pia Johnson